MicrosoftDocs/machine-learning-server-docs/microsoft-r/deployr-welcome.md

 # Microsoft R Server: DeployR

-This page provides links to supported versions of DeployR Enterprise that ship in Microsoft R Server and SQL Server 2016.
+This page provides links to the MSDN documentation for the versions of DeployR Enterprise shipped with Microsoft R Server and SQL Server.

 ## Looking for DeployR 9.0.0 documentation?